bernardo5/kizomba/README.md

 # kizomba

-the purpose of this repository is to develop an app so that people in Portugal and possibly in other countries can find a kizomba party, festival or classes more easily.
+This app was built while studying at University.

+the purpose of this app was to build a service where people could search for parties, classes and festivals all in the same place